ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_forwarder"></a> Section `[forwarder]` Forwarder configuration

 For more information regarding how to configure the forwarder, [read the dedicated forwarder documentation](./forwarder.md)

 - `update_interval`: Specifies how often the database is checked for new documents.
 Defaults to `"5m"`.
+- `strategy`: Global strategy.
+Defaults to `"all"`.

 #### Section `[[forwarder.target]]` Forwarder target configuration